My Yoga Story

 In June 2016 I trained to become an Eat Breathe Thrive facilitator so that I could merge the fields of eating disorder healing and yoga.

 The essence of yoga is a connection to ones true Self.
 This Self is not defined by a number on the scale or certificates of accomplishment, or whether or not you can touch your toes.
-It is innate and never changing.
+It is innate and ever changing.
 As a yoga teacher, I strive to help people uncover that innate goodness.
 It is my mission to make yoga as accessible as possible, for anyone who wants to practice.